As the premiere date draws nearer, the anticipation for the 25th instalment of Bond has fans everywhere excited.

 Bond’s something of an old school good guy firing his final blow with a suave one-liner in a gentlemanly fashion, rather than cracking a computer code in a pair of pyjamas.

 Craig acted as a personification of the crisis himself, as an ageing actor and crippled character.

 The new villain Silva, who was then up against the perfect foil, abandoned the decadent intelligence service and embraced technology as a new means to his ends with now god-like powers.

-Bond must then envelop himself in tradition to overcome Silva, which then gives us the best franchise movie there is.
+Bond must then envelop himself in tradition to overcome Silva, which then gives us the best movie the franchise has to offer.

 The HMS Temeraire

 One of the most compelling clashes with the old and new in the movie lies in Bonds first encounter with the new Q.

 Perched on a bench, in the National Gallery at Trafalgar square, with the eyes of an old sailor, Bond waits to meet Q whilst gazing at a painting known as ‘The Fighting Temeraire tugged to her last berth to be broken up’.